joshajohnson/Hub16/Documents/keyboard-assembly.md

 Then insert all switches ensuring that they click in to position.
 If you have 5 pin key switches, trim off the plastic pins as this will ensure everything fits together nicely.
 ![Insert all switches](imgs/assm-4.JPG)

 Before soldering the keys, ensure that all pins poke through the main PCB and are not bent or damaged.
 It is much easier to fix it before soldering the pins in.
 Once everything looks good, solder all of the key switches into position.
+These photos were taken on a earlier revision, so if your version of the PCB looks slightly different there is nothing to worry about.
 ![Check all switches](imgs/assm-5-annotated.jpg)

 Insert the rotary encoders, noting that you may need to bend the pins inward / straighten them up to make everything fit nicely.
 This step can be a bit finicky, I find that placing the three pins into position first allows the others to fit easier.
 As with the switches, ensure all pins are poking through the main PCB and that the encoder is perpindicular to the main PCB before soldering everything into place.